UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/README.md

 # pyKLIP README #

 A python library for PSF subtraction for both exoplanet and disk imaging.
 Development led by Jason Wang.
 Contributions made by Jonathan Aguilar, JB Ruffio, Rob de Rosa, Schuyler Wolff, and Laurent Pueyo.
+If you use pyKLIP in your research, please cite the Astrophysical Source Code Library record of it: [http://ascl.net/1506.001](http://ascl.net/1506.001).

 ### Overview ###